Computing the smallest fixed point of order-preserving nonexpansive mappings arising in positive stochastic games and static analysis of programs: Basic notions

 We next recall the notion of semidifferential, see~\cite{RW} for more background. \begin{definition}[Semidifferential] Let $u\in\rd$ and $f$ be a self-map on $\rd$.
 We say that $f$ is semidifferentiable at $u$ if there exists a homogeneous continuous map $g$ on $\rd$ and a neighborhood $\vv$ of 0 such that for all $h\in\vv$:

-We call $g$ the semidifferential of $f$ at $u$ and we note it $\fu$. \end{definition} If $f$ is semidifferentiable at $u$, we have for all $t>0$ and for $h$ in a small enough neighborhood of 0:
+We call $g$ the semidifferential of $f$ at $u$ and we denote it $\fu$. \end{definition} Note that $f$ semidifferentiable at $u$ implies that $f$ is continuous at $u$.
+If $f$ is semidifferentiable at $u$, we have for all $t>0$ and for $h$ small enough:

-This implies and the semidifferential coincides with the directional derivative of $f$ at $u$ in direction $h$ (on the positive side).
+This implies that and the semidifferential coincides with the directional derivative of $f$ at $u$ in direction $h$ (on the positive side).
+The latter limit characterization implies that the semidifferential is unique.
 The following result shows that semidifferentiability requires the latter limit to be uniform in the direction $h$.

 \begin{proposition}[{see~\cite[Theorem 7.21]{RW}}] Let $f$ be a self-map on $\rd$.
-Let $u$ be in $\rd$. $\fu$, the semidifferential of $f$ at $u$ exists if and only if for all vectors $h$, the following limit exists:
+Let $u$ be in $\rd$.
+The map $f$ is semidifferentiable at $u$ if and only if for all vectors $h$, the following limit exists:

 \end{proposition}